BoxersBoxers & Saints (Volume 1)

 Discover the other side of the Boxer Rebellion in Saints - the companion volume to Boxers.

-National Book Awards - Longlist, YALSA Top Ten GN, National Book Awards Finalist, Capitol Choices Noteworthy Titles for Children and Teens, CCBC Choice (Univ. of WI), Booklist Top 10 Religious Books for Youth, NCSS-CBC: Notable Social Studies Trade Books for Young People, Library Journal Best Books of the Year
+National Book Awards Finalist, YALSA Top Ten GN, Booklist Top 10 Religious Books for Youth, NCSS-CBC: Notable Social Studies Trade Books for Young People, CCBC Choice (Univ. of WI), Capitol Choices Noteworthy Titles for Children and Teens, Library Journal Best Books of the Year, National Book Awards - Longlist

 Boxers & Saints, by Gene Luen Yang